 Aarshvi Gajjarmy photo

-I am a fourth-year Ph.D. student at NYU, where I am a part of the Theoretical Computer Science Group.
+I am a fourth-year CS Ph.D. student at NYU, where I am affiliated with the Theoretical Computer Science Group.
 My advisors are Christopher Musco and Chinmay Hegde.

 Previously, I completed my masters from UMass Amherst, where I did my thesis with Cameron Musco.
 I also worked as a Strat at Goldman Sachs and earned my B.Tech. from IIIT Hyderabad.